A Recurrence-type Strong Borel--Cantelli Lemma for Axiom A Diffeomorphisms: Results

 We say that $T$ preserves the measure $\mu$ if $\mu(T^{-1}A) = \mu(A)$ for all $\mu$-measurable sets $A$.
 From now on, $(X,\mu,T,d)$ will denote a metric measure-preserving system (m.m.p.s.) for which $(X,d)$ is compact, $\mu$ is a Borel probability measure, and $T$ is a measurable transformation.
 Given a sequence $(M_n)$ in $[0,1]$ and ignoring issues for now, define the open ball $B_n(x)$ around $x$ by $\mu(B_n(x)) = M_n$ and define the functions $r_n \colon X \to [0,\infty)$ by $B(x,r_n(x)) = B_n(x)$.
 For each $n \in \naturals$ define

 For a set $A$ we denote the diameter, cardinality and closure of $A$ by $\diam A$, $|A|$ and $\overline{A}$ respectively.
-By the $\delta$-neighbourhood of $A$ we mean the set $A(\delta) = \{x \in M : \dist(x,A) < \delta\}$.
+By the $\delta$-neighbourhood of $A$ we mean the set $A(\delta) = \{x \in X : \dist(x,A) < \delta\}$.
 For $a, b \in \reals$ we write $a \leqs b$ to mean that there exists a constant $c > 0$ depending only on $(X,\mu,T,d)$ such that $a \leq cb$.
 For $V\subset X$ and $\varepsilon > 0$ let $P_{\varepsilon}(V)$ denote the packing number of $V$ by balls $B$ of radius $\varepsilon$.
 This is the maximum number of pairwise disjoint balls of radius $\varepsilon$ with centres in $V$.
 Since $X$ is compact, $P_{\varepsilon}(V)$ is finite for all $V\subset X$ and $\varepsilon > 0$.
 For a compact smooth manifold $M$ let $d$ denote the induced metric and let $\vol$ denote the induced volume measure.
 The injectivity radius of $M$, which is the largest radius for which the exponential map at every point is a diffeomorphism, is denoted by $\inj_M$.
 Since $M$ is compact, $\inj_M > 0$ (see for instance Chavel \cite{chavel2006Riemannian}).

 Note that the open balls $B_n(x)$ and radii $r_n(x)$ may not exist for some $n \in \naturals$ and $x \in X$.
 Sufficient conditions on $\mu$, $x$ and $(M_n)$ for which $B_n(x)$ and $r_n(x)$ exist are given in Lemma~\ref{lemma:r:existence}.
 Notice that for a zero-one law one would prove that $\limsup_{n\to \infty}E_n$ has either zero or full measure.
-Furthermore, if the sets $B_n(x)$ were to not depend on $x$, then, since $T$ preserves the measure $\mu$, one would obtain that $\mu(E_n) = M_n$.
-However, we have to instead settle for estimates on the measure and correlations of the sets $E_n$.
-We do so in Proposition~\ref{prop:main3} using decay of correlations as our main tool.
+Furthermore, in the shrinking target case, when one considers fixed targets $B_n = B(y_n,r_n)$, the corresponding sets are $\tilde{E}_n = \{ x \in X : T^{n}x \in B_n\} = T^{-n} B_n$ and we can use the invariance of the measure $\mu$ to conclude that $\mu(\tilde{E}_n) = M_n$.
+However, in the recurrence case, when the targets depend on $x$, we instead settle for estimates on the measure and correlations of the sets $E_n$.
+We do so in Proposition~\ref{prop:main3} using decay of multiple correlations as our main tool.
+We state the definition of decay of multiple correlations for H\"older continuous observables as it is the form most commonly found in literature; however, for our purposes we only require decay of correlations for Lipschitz continuous observables.